 \end{widetext}

 Obviously, to ensure the stability, we demand that in equilibrium configurations satisfy the usual condition $V^{\prime\prime}(a_0) > 0$.
-To justify our assumption for a given set of parameters and find the range of $a_0$ for which $V^{\prime\prime}(a_0) > 0$, we use graphical representation due to complexity of the expression $V^{\prime\prime}(a_0)$.
-In Figs. (3–5), the stable solutions are displayed for different values of $q, M$ and $R$.
-From Eqs.
-(72-73), we find that the regions in a plot $\eta_{0} \times a_0$ where the stability conditions are satisfied.
+To justify our assumption for a given set of parameters and find the range of $a_0$ for which $V^{\prime\prime}(a_0) > 0$, we use a graphical representation due to the complexity of the expression $V^{\prime\prime}(a_0)$.
+In Figs. (\ref{fig3},\ref{fig4},\ref{fig5}), the stable solutions are displayed for different values of $q, M$ and $R$.
+From Eqs. (\ref{eta1}-\ref{eta2}), we find that the regions in a plot $\eta_{0} \times a_0$ where the stability conditions are satisfied.

-An illustration of the above stability conditions we use $\eta_0$ as a parameter that there is no need to specify any surface equation of state.
-The parameter $\eta_0$ is normally interpreted as the speed of sound, which should lies within the limit (0, 1], based on the physical requirement.
-But $\eta_0$ may lies outside the range of (0, 1] on the surface layer and for extensive discussion see Refs.\cite{Poisson,Lobo(2013)}.
+To illustrate of the above stability conditions, we use $\eta_0$ as a parameter so that there is no need to specify any surface equation of state.
+The parameter $\eta_0$ is normally interpreted as the speed of sound, which should lie within the limit (0, 1] based on the physical requirement.
+However, $\eta_0$ may lie outside the range of (0, 1] on the surface layer and for an extensive discussion see Refs.\cite{Poisson,Lobo(2013)}.